 - Some men shouldn’t use electric shavers.
 Sometimes after using electric shavers hairs start growing in all directions – up and down, right and left.
 So if you want to shave along the hair’s growth such shavers won’t suit you.

 - Form your mustache.
-Mustache is pliable enough, so it is quite possible to force it to grow the shape you chose.
-Though it will cost you much time shaving your mustache always in the same direction and not too near the skin, but after several weeks – lo and behold! – your whiskers grow visibly straighter.
+The mustache is pliable enough, so it is quite possible to force it to grow the shape you chose.
+Though it will cost you much time shaving your mustache always in the same direction and not too near the skin, after several weeks – lo and behold! – your whiskers grow visibly straighter.
 At least they stop curling in all and every direction.

 - Change the blade.
-If you use multi-blade cartridge razor, it is possible you shave too close.
+If you use a multi-blade cartridge razor, it is possible you shave too close.
 Try one-blade cartridge razor or just a good classic safety razor that allows you to regulate the angle and clearance between the blade’s edge and your skin.

 - Use only sharp blades.
 A dull blade would only aggravate your problem, so maybe you’d better change the blade before every shaving.

 - Change your shirt collar.
 Don’t wear an upright stiff kind of it.
-The neck area is the most vulnerable for ingrown hairs and shaving cuts inflammation.
+The neck area is the most vulnerable to ingrown hairs and shaving cuts inflammation.
 A tight starched collar can chafe your neck into a real trouble.

 - Don’t forget about prophylactic measures.
 Make it a habit washing your face for two or three minutes carefully with warm water.
 Use some softening pre-shave cosmetics.

 Did you ever experience ingrown hair problems?
 What are your tips to get rid of this problem?